TheCodeTherapy/thecodetheme-dark/README.md

 # thecodetheme-dark

+- Are you tired of those zen earthy nature-like pastel-based color schemes?
+- Do you laugh in the face of those who say you should avoid cold or bluish colors to avoid anxiety?
+- Do you want to do some eye-molesting coffee-induced insane 15+ hours of programming sessions and dream in code on a synth-wave-like dimension right after?

+## SAY NO MORE

 This is my custom Dark VSCode theme.
 I made it to work on my TypeScript + WebGL projects.

 The GLSL color theming was made to match the color scheme I created for my online shader editor.
 You can try it at [https://thecodetherapy.com](https://thecodetherapy.com).